ki4jgt/Book-of-the-Damned/README.md

 51. Listen.
 52. Truth is foolish.
 53. No two words carry the same meaning.
-54. Truth is with you in your suffering.
+54. In the face of the Lie, Truth is always with you.
 55. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
 56. Learn to heal yourself from those whom life has broken.
 57. Do one thing every day that scares you; a sense of awe keeps the spirits up.
 58. There is a time for superficialities, but true awareness lies deep below the surface.
 59. Advancement is not permission to disregard growth.
+60. Too many become preoccupied with what they deserve; Truth has gifted us All.
-60. Educate yourself.
+61. Educate yourself.
-61. If duress is your only motivator, then you will always require it.
+62. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-62. It is possible to commit no mistakes and still lose.
+63. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
+64. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
+65. You must believe that you're the one to change things -- we all must!
+Otherwise, what's the point?
+66. Learn to turn minor setbacks to your advantage.
+67. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+It is, because Truth is all things.
-63. It doesn't go away just because you refuse to see it.
+68. It doesn't go away just because you refuse to see it.
+69. If you want something, don't be afraid to ask for it.
-64. Get up and do it again.
+70. Get up and do it again.

 # The Divinity
 It is through infinite recession that Truth births all.
 Not absence, but potential.
 And through infinite assertion, she gives form.
 Solid and unyielding.